devplayer0/fyp/report.md

 ![Dell PowerEdge R720 server used for evaluation (with 2 STM32F4 discovery boards)\label{fig:deployment_hardware}](img/deployment_hardware.jpg)

-Using the existing SCSS deployment of Submitty was not an option for this project, for a multitude of reasons, privacy and stability of the system being top concerns.
-It was therefore necessary to deploy Submitty itself as the initial step in the evaluation deployment process.
+Using the existing SCSS deployment of Submitty was not an option for this project, for a number of reasons.
+Experimentation with the existing deployment could have caused a number of issues and student privacy would have been a concern.
+It was therefore necessary to deploy Submitty itself as the initial step in the evaluation setup process.
 Figure
 \ref{fig:deployment_hardware} shows the Dell PowerEdge R720 server that was used for the test setup, including two boards connected that will later be used for hardware evaluation.
 Note that the server is mainly for personal use and is running a significant number of existing services, which influenced the deployment methodology.

-As alluded to previously, the installation of Submitty demands quite a specific environment: a Ubuntu 18.04 Server VM [@submitty_installation].
-Due to limited hypervisor capacity on the server, an LXD-based container was used instead (an existing VM has resources available to allocate to a number of LXD containers).
+As state previously, the installation of Submitty demands quite a specific environment: a Ubuntu 18.04 Server VM [@submitty_installation].
+Due to limited hypervisor capacity on the server, an LXD-based container was used instead (an existing VM had resources available to allocate to a number of LXD containers).
 LXD containers use similar technology to Docker, but aim to replicate a VM-style system environment [@lxd].
 Since an official Ubuntu 18.04 image is provided by Canonical, there were relatively few additional steps needed to